 7. Remember that HRV can vary between individuals, so it is essential to understand your own personal baseline and response to training.
 It's important to note that with HRV it's good to look at other factors that impact recovery state such as training stress balance, sleep volume and changes in feeling.

-Heart rate variability measurement is available in Suunto Vertical, Suunto Race and Suunto 9 Peak Pro GPS watches.
+Heart rate variability measurement is available in Suunto Vertical, Suunto Race, Suunto Race S, Suunto Ocean and Suunto 9 Peak Pro GPS watches.